 THREE-YEAR LIMIT On ARRT ELIGIBILITY AFTER Completing An EDUCATIONAL PROGRAM

-To be eligible for ARRT certification and registration using the primary pathway or for ARRT certification and registration as a Registered Radiologist Assistant (R.R.A.), you must—within the past three years*—have successfully completed a program of formal education that's accredited by a mechanism ARRT accepts.
+To be eligible for ARRT certification and registration using the primary eligibility pathway or for ARRT certification and registration as a Registered Radiologist Assistant (R.R.A.), you must—within the past three years*—have successfully completed a program of formal education that's accredited by a mechanism ARRT accepts.

 But there’s more to the three-year* limit than getting an application in under the wire.
 You must establish eligibility for ARRT certification and registration by:

 - Submitting a complete application form and appropriate fee

 - Receiving an assigned examination window in the form of a Candidate Status Report

 If you aren't deemed eligible within three years*, you must requalify by once again completing the professional educational requirements (including demonstrating didactic and clinical competencies) and ethics requirements.

 * Note: If you graduated from an educational program before Jan.1, 2013, you have five years to establish eligibility for ARRT certification and registration.
 If you graduated after Dec.
 31, 2012, you have three years to establish eligibility.

 ** If you answer yes to an ethics-related question on the certification and registration application, you must submit documents for an ethics review.
 That review could take several months, so you should apply as soon as you can.